jsco2t/SimpleResponseFilter/README.md

 ### Step 3: Adjust which headers to filter.

-SimpleResponseFilter will look at the `appSettings` configuration key `unsupportedHeaders` to determine which headers to remove.
-If none are specified then `SimpleHeaderFilter` will default to filtering the following set: Server,X-AspNetMvc-Version,X-Powered-By,X-AspNet-Version
+`SimpleResponseFilter` will look at the `appSettings` configuration key `unsupportedHeaders` to determine which headers to remove.
+If none are specified then SimpleResponseFilter will default to filtering the following set: `Server,X-AspNetMvc-Version,X-Powered-By,X-AspNet-Version`

 `unsuppotedHeaders` can either be added using the IIS Management UI, or can be added using `appcmd.exe`.
 The following shows how to add/remove `unsupportedHeaders` using